cobuildlab/csf-labeler/README.md

   - Install OS dependencies
   - Install Python3 dependencies
   - Install Kivy
+  - Create USB permissions
+  - Set the SupervisorCTL to start the app automatically

 4. Set up the Zebra printers on the CUPS configuration
   - Go to http://localhost:631/admin